marceloxhenrique/webcomp-ui-cli/README.md

 # WebComp UI CLI

 A lightweight CLI tool to install and manage Web Components from the [webcomp-ui library](https://github.com/marceloxhenrique/webcomp-ui).
-It helps you add individual components to your project and set up framework-specific configurations, making it easy to integrate these components with popular frontend frameworks such as React, Angular, and Vue.
+It helps you add individual components to your project and set up framework specific configurations, making it easy to integrate these components with popular frontend frameworks such as React, Angular, and Vue.

 ---